bonjourannie/JavaScript-and-Rails-Exercise-Routine-Project/PLAN.md

 This class is a view model for Routines.
 It will store all of the attributes we need to display a routine in the two different contexts in which it will appear.
 We'll have separate methods for displaying a routine on the show page, vs the grid page.
 We will also persist Routines using a save() method so that we don't have to fetch the same routine from the database multiple times.
 Routine could also have a static findOrCreateBy method (maybe?)
 Because we're saving Routines, we'll also have static methods that we can use to find stored routines.
-(This will be useful for example when we want to see the show page for a routine, we can click on a link that has a data attribute pointing to the Routine's id, and we can use that id to find the existing album, so we can get the markup for the show page for that album.)
+(This will be useful for example when we want to see the show page for a routine, we can click on a link that has a data attribute pointing to the Routine's id, and we can use that id to find the existing routine, so we can get the markup for the show page for that routine.)
 Routine will have a getExercises() method that will get the exercises for this routine (if necessary) Routine will have an exercises() method that will look through Exercise.all to find all of the exercises that match that routine's id.
 Exercise